From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: From Risk Sets to Survival Curves

 If $m$ is large, then finding $\mathbf{p}$ that maximizes $\mathcal{L}(S)$ is computationally intractable or inefficient.
-However, if we know in advance that some (or many) $p_j$ are $0$, then the computation will be reduced by a lot. \begin{lemma}[Turnbull's intervals] The $p_j$ can be nonzero only if $s_{j-1}=L_i,\ s_j=R_k$ for some $i$ and $k$. \end{lemma} \begin{itemize} \item The resulting intervals $(s_{j-1},s_j]$ for nonzero $p_j$ are referred as the \emph{Turnbull's intervals}. \item The resulting estimator $\widehat{\mathbf{p}}=(\widehat{p}_1,\cdots,\widehat{p}_m)^T$ is termed as the \emph{Turnbull's estimator}. \end{itemize} The Turnbull's estimator is not unique in general and should be solved by numerical algorithms such as EM-ICM \cite{anderson2017efficient} and bat algorithm \cite{yang2013bat}.
+However, if we know in advance that some (or many) $p_j$ are $0$, then the computation will be reduced by a lot. \begin{lemma}[Turnbull's intervals] The $p_j$ can be nonzero only if $s_{j-1}=L_i,\ s_j=R_k$ for some $i$ and $k$. \end{lemma} \begin{proof} The likelihood depends on the probability vector $\mathbf p$ only through the sums